 Another method to control fade in and out effects

-We will use completely different method now so go back to Settings and marked out the effects if you used previous step.
+We will use a completely different method now so go back to Settings and marked out the effects if you used the previous step.

 Then click on the Transitions in the main menu.
-Transitions are really for linking two different clips or shots but there is noting to stop us from using it as the fade in and out effects.
-There are many transitions available but for our purpose the best one is probably Fade to Black (its location shown below).
+Transitions are really for linking two different clips or shots but there is nothing to stop us from using it as the fade in and out effects.
+There are many transitions available but for our purpose, the best one is probably Fade to Black (its location is shown below).

-In the next step, grab this transition and drop it behind the clip on the timeline (to have fade out effect).
-Then grab it again, and drop it on the timeline just before your clip (to have fade in effect).
+In the next step, grab this Fade to black transition and drop it behind the clip on the timeline (to have fade-out effect).
+Then grab it again, and drop it on the timeline just before your clip (to have a fade-in effect).